 The best financial consultants are self-starters who can identify the obstacles standing in the way of a project and use their creativity and innovation to overcome them.
-Your leadership skills will also come in handy as you prepare to wind down your portion of the project, and to give full-time employees the tools they will need to pick up where you leave off once the initiative is completed.
+Your leadership abilities will also come in handy as you prepare to wind down your portion of the project and give full-time employees the tools they will need to pick up where you leave off once the initiative is completed.

-Financial consultant jobs may be for a finite time, but they have lasting effects on the companies you work with.
-Flexibility, high-level skills and a natural drive for leadership will have a huge impact on your success in this field.
+Financial consultant jobs may be for a finite time, but they can have lasting effects on the companies you work with.
+Flexibility, high-level skills and a natural drive for leadership will have a significant impact on your success in this field.

-Find Consulting Jobs: Search our database of consulting jobs to find financial consultant positions that match your qualifications.
+Search our database of consulting jobs to find financial consultant roles that match your qualifications.

-This post was originally published in August 2014 and has been updated to reflect more current information.
+This post was published in January 2016 and has been updated to reflect more current information.